GaganSingh001/My-Portfolio/predictive_analytics/README.md

 3. Excel

 ## License
-I have included the code i used to get new predicted data and merge back into an existing dataset.
-This code can be used directly in Power Bi.
+I have included the code i used to get <new predicted data> from the ML Azure api and merge back into an existing dataset using R. This has nothing to do with this project but is code from a different project.